yoak21/Doctors-Appointment-Booking-System/README.md

-# This is a Full stack web application Doctors Appointment Booking System
+# This is a Full stack web application which provides a Doctors appointment booking facility
 # Created using Node.js Express.js React.js and MongoDB